Mira Health Reviews 2022 - Benefits, Coverage, Is it Legit?

 What Does An Urgent Care Visit With Mira Cover?

 Mira covers preventative, urgent care, lab tests, prescriptions, and gym discounts.
-New benefits coming in September-October: virtual primary care, behavioral therapy, psychiatric visits.
+Along with virtual primary care, virtual behavioral therapy, and psychiatric visits.

 Virtual care for only $25 per visit